mvolkmann/blog/src/deno.md

 - Deno has unique support for building secure applications that are limited in their ability to read/write files and access network resources.
-- Deno makes using TypeScript easier because it removes the need to install the TypeScript compiler and configure a build process.
+- Deno has built-in support for TypeScript which makes using it easier because it removes the need to install the TypeScript compiler and configure a build process.
 - Deno supports modern JavaScript features that are not yet implemented in other JavaScript environments.
   Examples include the {% aTargetBlank